-The Golden Book, which is one of the city's visitors' books, is exhibited in a display case in the gallery, and documents visits made to Berlin by many distinguished guests.
-The members of the city council and the municipal assembly who were murdered under the National Socialist and Stalinist regimes are commemorated by a memorial plaque.
+The Golden Book, Berlin's official visitors' book for distinguished political guests, is exhibited in a display case in the gallery.
+A memorial plaque commemorates the members of the city council and city government who were murdered under the National Socialist and Stalinist regimes.